peterhurford/kaggle-toxic_comment/README.md

 ~~

 To reproduce the final solution, download data from https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data and put it in `data` folder, make a `cache` and `submit` folder.
 Download Neptune models from https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/discussion/51836.
 Zafar's cleaned data comes from https://www.kaggle.com/fizzbuzz/toxic-data-preprocessing/code.
+You also will have to download embedding files.
+(See more `setup.txt`.)

  Run `pip install -r requirements.txt`, and then run all the models: